xbeeant/ONLYOFFICE-server/Readme.md

 2. [Node.js](https://nodejs.org/en/download/) version 8.0.0 or later

-3. [Java](https://java.com/en/download/).
+3. [Java](https://java.com/en/download/manual.jsp).
 Necessary for the sdk build.
+   Please note, that you should use 64-bit version.

 4. Database (MySQL or PostgreSQL).
 When installing use the `onlyoffice` password for the `root` user.
     * [MySQL Server](http://dev.mysql.com/downloads/windows/installer/) version 5.5 or later